Soft and fluffy vegan snickerdoodle cookies are full of cinnamon and sugar. Thick and chewy, this recipe is quick to make and no chill time required.

 Using a 1.5 tablespoon cookie scoop, portion out the dough.
 I typically get 22 cookies with this recipe.
 If you use a larger or smaller cookie scoop, you’ll get more or less final cookies.

-Roll each of them in the already mixed cinnamon sugar coating.
-Then place them on a cookie sheet; about 10 to 12 per cookie sheet.
+Roll each of them in the cinnamon-sugar mixture.
+Then, place them 12 each on a cookie sheet to bake.

 Bake the cookies for 11-12 minutes.
 You want them to be baked but almost underdone.
 That’s what makes them so chewy and delicious!
 They will be golden brown on the edges with a good cinnamon sugar crackle on top.